EU at 60 - the longest period of peace in Europe in over 2,000 years

 The UK received a third more Marshall Aid than West Germany — $2.7bn as against $1.7bn but in contrast with Germany, the post-war Labour Government did not make industrial modernisation the central theme in the use of Marshall Aid.

-As Britain traded in the red, Germany reported its first goods trade surplus in 1952 and in every year to 2016 has been in the black — Volkswagen, the once Nazi funded project that had selected a design proposal from Ferdinand Porsche (1875-1951) in 1937 for a "people's car," produced about 100,000 units in 1952 (Porsche in his early 20s had invented an electric motor for the first functional hybrid car).
+As Britain traded in the red, Germany reported its first post-1945 goods trade surplus in 1952 and in every subsequent year to 2016 — Volkswagen, the once Nazi-funded project that had selected a design proposal from Ferdinand Porsche (1875-1951) in 1937 for a "people's car," produced about 100,000 units in 1952 (Porsche in his early 20s had invented an electric motor for the first functional hybrid car).